Reader Question: I have some leftover metal paint in my garage, can I use it to paint wood?

 Does water-based paint wash off easily?

 If you spill water on a surface coated with water-based paint, it will not wash away immediately.
-You can remove water spilled on a water-based paint faster than on oil-based paint.
+You can remove water spilled on water-based paint faster than on oil-based paint.

 What is the best home remedy for removing water-based paint?